tripod31/lopython/readme.md

 To run script in Eclipse
 -----
 ###### Lunch LibreOffice in listening module
+This is needed before you run script in Eclise.
 I use ant task to do this.
 Edit LibreOfiice executable path in build.xml.
 In my case the path is